 |16×9||1920×1080 High Definition|

-The standard 4×3 image works well but many of the other aspect ratios are also choices.
+The suggested dimensions of the featured image are 960x720px which is a 4×3 aspect ratio.
 This image is displayed on the blog summary page.

 Unless noted otherwise, all aspect ratios are choices.

 Page Header Image

 This is where it can get interesting.
 Page banners can range from thin one quarter high to full size images.